project-sunbird/sunbird.org-docs/developer-docs/server-installation/knowledge-platform-object-schema.md

 You can also update Object Definitions using Jenkins job.
 The following is the Jenkins job file path:
 `jenkins/Deploy/dev/KnowledgePlatform/Neo4jDefinitionUpdate`

-Script path for Jenkins file:
+The script path for the Jenkins file:
 `pipelines/deploy/neo4j-definition-update/Jenkinsfile`

 This job reads the definition files of all the objects available in the [Knowledge Platform](https://github.com/project-sunbird/sunbird-learning-platform/blob/release-2.0.0/docs/domain_model_v2/definitions) and updates all the definitions.